 Back in 2012, if you’d walked up to a Londoner and said the word ‘Uber’, they probably would’ve started looking for neck tattoos and a copy of the UKIP manifesto sticking out of your pocket.
-Today, as Uber approaches its fifth birthday here in the capital, everyone knows you’re talking about the £50 billion cab company - and, what’s more, they probably know why you’re talking to them about Uber in the first place.
+Today, everyone knows you’re talking about the £50 billion cab company - and, what’s more, they probably know why you’re talking to them about Uber in the first place.
 You’re shilling your referral code in the hope of earning a free ride.

 Referrals are one of the main reasons why Uber grew from tiny startup to dominant upstart.
 Back in 2011, Uber Co-Founder and CEO Travis Kalanick wrote that "95% of all our riders have heard about Uber from other Uber riders”; but that word of mouth wasn’t organic, it was proactively generated by a built-in referral programme.
 Early adopters spotted the prominent 'free rides’ tab in the otherwise sparse navigation, discovered they could earn credit for getting other people onboard and started dishing out codes faster than a Vegas croupier.

 Suddenly, every office had its own self-appointed Uber-advocate, who quickly snaffled a few hundred bucks worth of freebies by referring all their colleagues before Clive from Accounts beat them to the jump.
 Outside my building, here at Buyapowa HQ, some bright spark started plastering every lamp post with tear-off ads featuring his referral code.
 Others quickly pounced on obvious urls such as ubercredit.co.uk, deploying some basic SEO tactics to rope in as many strangers as possible.

 Before long, Uber had become the giant it is today, and everyone who could be referred had been referred.